 Typically, most of the work you do in Data Studio won't be done in this personal but in a shared Space which may represent a specific project, your team, or a task.

 Additionally, each Environment has its own System Space which is created upon Environment creation.
+The System Space is used to define default settings for the Profile and Find duplicates steps.
+For example, you can define rules and blocking keys.

 By default, this Space can only be managed by the Environment administrator but this can be modified to allow other users to manage it.
 However, it can be accessed in read-only mode by the 'All users' group.

-When a new Space is created, it's automatically populated with all shared objects from the System Space.
+When a new Space is created, it's automatically populated with all the shared objects from the System Space.
 When a new globally shared object is added to the System Space, it's automatically included in all existing Spaces.

 When you create a Space, you will define the name, and who has access to the contents.